Notes and papers on Peg Solitaire (John)

 Some observations on a 1924 octagram board (May 2016)

-An update to the history of peg solitaire (August 2014, most recent appendix added May 2016)
+An update to the history of peg solitaire (most recent appendix added April 2017)

 Contributions towards a historical update (most recently revised October 2014)